ReactiveX/RxGo/README.md

 ```

-## What about channels?
+## Is this Idiomatic Go?
+It depends.
+This is certainly not for [purists who may regard this as a violation
+to Go's core philosophy](https://www.reddit.com/r/golang/comments/5d1erq/reactive_extension_for_go/).
-Channels are the underlying implementation of almost all methods and operators.
+Channels are the underlying implementations of almost all methods and operators.
 In fact, `Observable` is basically a channel.
-The goal of this extension is just
+The goal of this extension is just to expose
-to comply to ReactiveX's way of programming instead of managing concurrency with
+a set of APIs complying to ReactiveX's way of programming instead of managing concurrency with
 primitives like channels and goroutines.
-However, they can always be used
+However, they can always be used alongside one another
-alongside one another (check the examples).
+(check the examples).

-**This is a very early project and thus not stable yet.**
+## This is a very early project and there will be breaking changes.